BluntSporks/readability/README.md

 This output shows that the scores, even if not perfectly accurate, are still in close enough agreement to be of practical use.

-## Short forms
+## Programming notes
-See [short-names](https://www.github.com/BluntSporks/short-names) for a list of abbreviations used.
+See [abbreviation](https://www.github.com/BluntSporks/abbreviation) for a list of abbreviations used.